The Exhausting Project of Being Someone

 Explore the deep, two-way connection between joint hypermobility (EDS/HSD) and mental health issues like anxiety, panic, and trauma.
 You are not alone.

 Is it fear of intimacy, ROCD, social anxiety, or avoidant attachment?
-Our guide helps differentiate these complex patterns to find clarity and the right support.
+This guide helps differentiate these complex patterns to find clarity and the right support.

 Struggling with focus, impulsivity, and mood swings?
 Learn the key differences between cyclothymia and ADHD to find clarity and the right path to support.